Last Updated on July 23, 2025

 For more info on nutrition, visit our Food section

-• Watch the amount of protein rich foods.
-Its a nutritional fact, one portion is about the size of the palm of your hand (no fingers).
+- Watch the amount of protein-rich foods.
+It’s a nutritional fact, one portion is about the size of the palm of your hand (no fingers).
 Choose fish and low-fat cuts of chicken and red meats.
-Choose low fat cheeses.
-Try tofu and other bean dishes for protein.
+Choose low-fat cheeses.
+Try tofu and other bean dishes for a protein-rich option.

-• Incorporate high fiber foods such as grains, raw vegetables and fruits.
+- Incorporate high-fiber foods, such as whole grains, raw vegetables, and fruits.
 (Fruit is better than fruit juice.)

-• Spread your daily carbohydrate intake through the day.
-Don’t eat too much carbohydrates at one time.
+- Spread your daily carbohydrate intake through the day.
+Avoid consuming too many carbohydrates at once.

 Newly Diagnosed Sections: